Shomyaaraj/Shomyaaraj/README.md

 - Time management & learning new technologies

 ## What I’m Looking Forward To
-- Taking on freelance web development / UI projects.
 - Building full-stack web apps to strengthen my backend skills.
-- Collaborating with other devs to learn best practices.
+- Collaborating with other developers to learn best practices.
+- Exploring open-source contributions to grow my knowledge and experience.

 ## Get in Touch
 - ✉️ Blog / Writing: *[Your blog link if you have one]*